 Your website is your school’s digital front door and the go-to source of information for all things related to your school district.
 This is especially important in the weeks leading up to the start of a new school year when your community is naturally seeking information.

-Prepping your district and school websites with updated, relevant and easy-to-find information for returning to school is a key component of a successful back-to-school plan.
+Starting your back-to-school website updates early with updated, relevant and easy-to-find information for returning to school is a key component of a successful back-to-school plan.

 When it comes to back-to-school information, the content your parents are looking for typically lives all over your website.
 Health forms, registration documents, calendars, bus routes, menus — they all have a home on your site, but most likely it’s not in one centralized location.

 So, what happens when you direct parents to 20+ different pages on your site to find important content they need to launch the new year?
 It all becomes noise, and a poor website design or user experience gets students, families, and staff frustrated.

 There is a better way!
 A back-to-school communications hub on your website is a one-stop-shop for families to find everything they need to get ready for a new school year.
 It’s a similar concept to the communications and COVID-19 hubs that many schools created during the pandemic.
 It all boils down to ensuring relevant information surrounding a single topic is available in an easy-to-find location on your website.